-The designated child in care lead will ensure that appropriate staff have the information they need in relation to a child's looked after legal status (whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order) and contact arrangements with birth parents or those with parental responsibility.
-They are also responsible for ensuring that they also have information about the child's care arrangements and the levels of authority delegated to the carer by the local authority looking after him/her.
-The designated children in care lead will have details of the child's social worker.
-They will have drawn up an individual education plan in consultation with the children in care education support service (CICESS).
+The Designated Child in Care Lead will ensure that appropriate staff have the information they need in relation to a child's looked after legal status (whether they are looked after under voluntary arrangements with consent of parents, or on an interim or full care order) and contact arrangements with birth parents, or those with parental responsibility.
+They are also responsible for ensuring that they also have information about the child's care arrangements and the level of authority delegated to the carer by the local authority looking after him/her.
+The Designated Children in Care Lead will have details of the child's social worker.
+They will have drawn up an individual education plan in consultation with the Virtual School for Children in Care.
 Designated teachers also have responsibility for promoting the educational achievement of children who have left care through adoption, special guardianship or child arrangement orders.

-The designated child in care lead must have appropriate training and the relevant qualifications and experience.
+The lead must engage in appropriate training and hold the relevant qualifications and experience.
 The training for this role is provided by Cornwall Council.
 They must attend this training regardless of whether there are currently children within the school who are in care or previously looked after children.

-All designated children in care staff should read the statutory guidance on 'Promoting the education of looked after children'.
+All Designated Children in Care staff should read the statutory guidance on 'Promoting the education of looked after children'.

-6.13 Young Carers
+6.15 Young Carers

-As a school we recognise the needs of young carers in that they can be more vulnerable or placed at risk.

-We aim to be able to identify young carers and ensure they are supported to help reach their potential with an understanding that staff and volunteers may need to refer into early help services for an assessment of their needs via the Early Help Hub.
+As a school, we recognise the needs of young carers in that they can be more vulnerable or placed at risk.
+We aim to be able to identify young carers and ensure they are supported to help reach their potential, with an understanding that staff and volunteers may need to refer into early help services for an assessment of their needs via the Early Help Hub.

-6.14 Private Fostering
+6.16 Private Fostering

 A private fostering arrangement is when a child is cared for consecutively for 28 days or longer by someone who is not a member of that child's immediate family.
-In such a case the local authority should be informed.
+In such a case, the Local Authority should be informed.

-If the school are aware of such an arrangement being in place they must advise the family that the school have a responsibility to inform the local authority and encourage the family to advise the local authority themselves.
+If the school are aware of such an arrangement being in place, they must advise the family that the school have a responsibility to inform the Local Authority and encourage the family to advise the Local Authority themselves.